VHP4Safety/cloud/docs/catalog.md

 ## WikiPathways - AOP Portal

-This Adverse Outcome Pathway (AOP) portal for WikiPathways to highlight the molecular basis of AOPs or events in AOPs. [[more info](service/wikipathways_aop.md)]
+An Adverse Outcome Pathway (AOP) portal for WikiPathways to highlight the molecular basis of AOPs or events in AOPs. [[more info](service/wikipathways_aop.md)]

 -------------------------------------------------------------------------------